All Products

 ApsaraDB RDS:Create a migration account on a self-managed PostgreSQL instance

-To migrate data from a self-managed PostgreSQL instance to ApsaraDB RDS for PostgreSQL, create a dedicated database account with replication privileges on the source instance.
-This account enables the cloud migration feature to stream data from your self-managed instance.
+Before you migrate a self-managed PostgreSQL instance to ApsaraDB RDS for PostgreSQL, create a dedicated database account with replication privileges on the source instance.
+The cloud migration feature uses this account to stream data.

 Prerequisites